I borrowed the term Voldemort View, “The View That Must Not Be Spoken” , to describe the stubborn blindness behind education policy:

 I’ve been writing and thinking about this for over ten years, since I first became a tutor.
 And yet, I still learn things.
 For example, in the Chris Hayes essay, I said the only group that might be distorting their abilities through test prep were Asians, but mostly dismissed the possibility.
 (My doubts on this score are not representative of mainstream IQ research.)
 I don’t dismiss it anymore.
 But even if you think I’m a horrible racist IQ determinist, I know my stuff so check out the test prep advice.

 The first essay on the list blasted out of the box in October 2013 and eclipsed the previous traffic winner (Algebra & Pointlessness), written fifteen months earlier.
 Big, big hit that, for better or worse, spells out the stereotype about a particular category of Asian immigrant (Chinese/Korean/Indian first or second generation immigrant) and shows why the stereotype exists.
 For all the touchy writing I do about IQ, this essay is probably the most incendiary on the site.
-I did not write it lightly, and I’ve still got tons of additional information to arrange into a couple more essays.
+I did not write it lightly.
 It’s a tough subject, but I feel it’s important.
-Few are honestly discussing the influx of Asian immigrants and their impact education and on communities.
+Few are honestly discussing the influx of Asian immigrants and their impact on education and on communities.
 I love the kids.
 I’m not sanguine about the impact, given the degree of influx.

 Every thing else is pretty harmless.